ZackJorquera/Keyword_Object_Detection/Made In C/packages/dlls.md

-bsoncxx.dll

-libbson-1.0.dll

-libmongoc-1.0.dll

-mongocxx.dll

-opencv_world330.dll

-opencv_world330d.dll
+pakages that would be here.

+bsoncxx.dll - from the mongo c++ package

+libbson-1.0.dll - from the mongo c package

+libmongoc-1.0.dll - from the mongo c package

+mongocxx.dll - from the mongo c++ package

+opencv_world330.dll - from the OpenCV package

+opencv_world330d.dll - from the OpenCV package (debug version)